Kam14710/learning-git/README.md

 # learning-git

-learning how to use git and github
+This is used to learn how to use git and github